Skip to main content

 #

-What: Grape leaves stuffed with rice (and sometimes meat).
+What: Grape leaves stuffed with rice, herbs, and sometimes ground meat.
+Served warm or cold.

 Keftedes (kef-TEH-des)